ionutvilie/linux-for-devops-engineers/XX-exercises.md

         2:bar
         3-buz

-- metasyntactic-vars has 4 lines, How do i want to create a new file without the last 2 lines.
+- metasyntactic-vars has 4 lines, How do one create a new file without the last 2 lines ?
     - use `>` to redirect the output to a new file
     - use `>>` to append the output to a new file

 - my screenshot folder requires clean-up i want to `find` all `png` files that are older than 1 day.

 - given below file structure how do i remove any other file that is not `metasyntactic-vars`